7 Best Outdoor Security Cameras of 2026

 Pros

-• 360° PTZ with AI auto-tracking follows a moving subject across the entire pan range automatically — the camera pivots to keep a walking figure centered without any manual app control
+• 360° pan and tilt with AI auto-tracking follows a moving subject across the full circle automatically — the motorized head pivots to keep a walking figure centered without any manual app control, eliminating the blind spots a fixed camera leaves

 Cons

-The eufy SoloCam S340 is the camera that closes the coverage gap that every single-camera homeowner experiences.
-If you have ever mounted a fixed camera and then realized there is a 30° blind spot to the left that an intruder can use to approach without triggering it, the S340’s 360° PTZ with auto-tracking addresses that problem directly.
-The camera pans continuously to follow a moving subject — it does not wait for you to open the app and manually control the motor, it tracks automatically using onboard AI.
+The Reolink Argus PT Ultra is the camera that closes the coverage gap every single-camera homeowner runs into.
+If you have ever mounted a fixed camera and then realized there is a blind spot to the left an intruder can use to approach without triggering it, the Argus PT Ultra’s 360° pan and tilt with AI auto-tracking address that directly.
+The motorized head follows a moving subject across the full circle automatically — it does not wait for you to open the app and drive the motor, it tracks on its own using onboard AI.
+It is the solar-powered wireless option I now point most clients to when they want one camera to watch a whole yard without a subscription.

-Solar operation is well-executed if you have a mounting location with direct sunlight.
-The S340’s panel keeps the battery charged indefinitely during US spring, summer, and early fall in most regions.
-Winter charging is viable in the Sun Belt; northern states should plan for USB-C top-off charges in January and February.
-The honest caveat: north-facing eaves or tree-shaded mounting points do not provide enough light for continuous solar operation regardless of season.
-Evaluate your mounting options before committing to a solar camera anywhere on the north side of the structure.
+Solar operation is well executed if you have a mounting spot with real sun.
+The included panel keeps the rechargeable battery topped off through spring, summer, and fall in most regions.
+Winter charging is viable in the Sun Belt; northern states should plan for the occasional USB-C top-off in the darkest months.
+The honest caveat — the same one that applies to every solar camera here — is that north-facing eaves or tree-shaded mounts do not get enough light for continuous solar operation, so evaluate your mounting options before committing to any solar camera on the shaded side of the house.
+It sits mid-pack on review average at 4.0 stars, and digging through those reviews, the recurring theme is exactly that winter-charging limitation rather than a hardware defect.

 eufy SoloCam S220